thephpleague/omnipay/README.md

     $ curl -s http://getcomposer.org/installer | php
     $ php composer.phar update

-We will make a beta release shortly - for now you can use the above code to install the latest master.

 ## Payment Gateways

 All payment gateways must implement [Omnipay\GatewayInterface](https://github.com/adrianmacneil/omnipay/blob/master/src/Omnipay/GatewayInterface.php), and will usually